ValkA/BraceletIOT/README.md

 Notice that in both cases __only the number is scanned by the bracelet__.
 The following string is completely ignored.
 It is there __optionally__ so that it could be used in other devices.

+The Integer must be smaller than 2^28, which is the maximum number that can be saved in the bracelet (28 bits are stored for each record's data).

 # Debugging:
 It is possible to send debugging commands to the Arduino through the Serial (physical connection to the PC).
 There are currently 3 types of debugging commands:
 - d - print the current database to the Serial.